What is a Linux Distribution?

 Is it possible to try Linux without shutting out Windows?

 Yes, there are various Linux versions available by the top developers that offer the Live version of the operating system.
 The system can be booted right away from the USB Drive.
 It is also possible to try Linux within a virtual machine with the help of Virtualbox.
 You can also dual boot Windows with Linux.

 Will Hardware work with Linux?

-Contrary to the common myth that Linux does not support hardware such as audio devices, scanners and printers, Linux is compatible with mast of the hardware.
-However, you would want to check if you have query regarding any specific device.
+Contrary to the common myth that Linux does not support hardware such as audio devices, scanners, and printers, Linux is compatible with most of the hardware.
+However, you would want to check if you have a query regarding any specific device.

 What about Flash Videos and MP3 Audio?